BluPearl-J/2-classwork/README.md

 Exercises 71 2.2 (What’s wrong with this code?)
-The following code should read an integer into the variable rating: rating = input('Enter an integer rating between 1 and 10')
+The following code should read an integer into the variable rating:

+rating = input('Enter an integer rating between 1 and 10')

+ANSWER
+IT WILL OUTPUT EXACTLY A STRING DISPLAY.
+A STRING PROMPT